-Now you can adjust the spacing of walls with more precision.
-There are several of ways to move walls into position, but the fastest and most accurate uses dimension lines.
-For more information about using dimensions to move objects with accuracy, see "Moving Objects Using Dimensions" on page 1000 of the Reference Manual.
+With the perimeter walls in place, you can adjust their position with precision.
+There are several ways to do this, but the fastest and most accurate uses dimension lines.
+For more information, see "Moving Objects Using Dimensions" on page 1020 of the Reference Manual.